SME-Smelk/STM32/README.md

-# Board Reference Code: Basics
+# Board Reference Code: HAL / Basics

-## DISCOVERY-DISC1 STM32F407VG

-The DISCOVERY-DISC1 F407VG board has the following code repository the following plan, at the moment.
+The HAL programming DISCOVERY-DISC1 F407VG board has the following code repository the following plan, at the moment.
 This list could change**

 - [x] UART2
     - [x] UART2_01-HelloWord